bw0rth/pync/docs/source/talking-to-servers.rst

    On Windows' cmd.exe, it isn't as easy as just piping the request string.

-   First, create a text file containing the GET request (http_get.txt):
+   First, create a text file (http_get.txt) containing the following:

    .. literalinclude:: ../data/http_get.txt
       :linenos: